ByteMyBriefs/sveltekit-skeleton-starter/README.md

 # ByteMyBrief's SvelteKit Template

 This is a simple template that integrates Tailwind, Skeleton UI, and TablerIcons for you.
-In addition, it includes the [typescript-svelte-plugin](https://github.com/sveltejs/language-tools/tree/master/packages/typescript-plugin) for those of you who use Neovim.
+Additionally, it includes the [typescript-svelte-plugin](https://github.com/sveltejs/language-tools/tree/master/packages/typescript-plugin) for those of you who use Neovim.

-It is meant to be as minimal as possible.
+**It is meant to be as minimal as possible.**

 > Please see [Tailwind's](https://tailwindcss.com/),
 > [Skeleton's](https://www.skeleton.dev/), and